Creedence Clearwater Revival: Tom Fogerty's departure, discord, and breakup (1971–1972)

-In the spring of 1971, John Fogerty, frustrated with his remaining bandmates' constant complaining that they were not allowed to write and produce their own songs, relented and informed Cook and Clifford that CCR would continue only by adopting a "democratic" approach; each member would now write and perform his own material with each band member contributing three songs apiece to the next album.
+Growing frustrated with the group's change of direction, Fogerty called for another band meeting.
+He informed Cook and Clifford that Creedence would continue only by adopting a "democratic" approach; each member would now write and perform his own material with each band member contributing three songs apiece to the next album.
 Fogerty would only contribute guitar parts to his bandmates' songs.